 If we review the state of consumer protection in terms of legislative infrastructure, taking into account all dimensions in comparison with the relatively short time and considerably difficult circumstances of transition and consolidation, we would realize that the infrastructure should serve as a good base for further advancement of state of protection of constitutional and legal rights of Kosovo citizens, respectively consumers.

-The current law in force (04/L – 121), which is expected to be amended during the second half of 2015, envisages further regulation in addition to the two main pillars, such as the current harmonization and legislation of EU, as well as harmonization of internal laws related to consumer protection, especially in relation to Market Inspectorate respectively in relation to complaint treatment.
+The current law in force (04/L – 121), which is expected to be amended during the second half of 2015?, envisages further regulation in addition to the two main pillars, such as the current harmonization and legislation of EU, as well as harmonization of internal laws related to consumer protection, especially in relation to Market Inspectorate respectively in relation to complaint treatment.

 Other important amendments envisaged by the current law are related to Council of Consumer Protection, as in relation to: